MartinMiles/Sifon/Sifon.UK.Website/index.md

 - you can choose the above operations for webroot, xConnect, Identity Server, Horizon and Publishing Service sites (or them all)
 - support Sitecore Commerce of both 9.x and 10.x versions
 - basic support for Sitecore in containers with Docker
-- supports and correctly handles instances installations outside of "inetpub\wwwroot" folder
+- supports and correctly handles instances installations outside `inetpub\wwwroot` folder
 - environment auto-detection: hostnames, bindings, installed Solr instances
 - supports multiple instances on a host via creating and selecting profiles
 - all the above can be done on remote VM via WinRM (WsMan) with remote profile